Privacy Policy

 You have the right to:

-• Access the personal information we hold about you.
+• Access personal data we hold about you.

-• Request the correction of inaccurate or incomplete information.
+• Request corrections to inaccurate or incomplete information.

 Changes to this policy